-The following table sets out the issuances by TCPL of U.S. dollar denominated senior unsecured notes and Canadian dollar denominated medium term unsecured note debentures with terms to maturity in excess of one year, during the 12 months ended December 31, 2015.
+The Financial condition - Long-term debt issued section of the MD&A includes a list of issuances by TCPL of U.S. dollar denominated senior unsecured notes and Canadian dollar denominated medium term unsecured note debentures with terms to maturity in excess of one year, during the 12 months ended December 31, 2016, which section of the MD&A is incorporated by reference herein.
+There are no provisions associated with this debt that entitle debt holders to voting rights.
+From time to time, TCPL issues commercial paper for terms not exceeding nine months.